 The counseling staff utilizes the ethical standards of the American College Personnel Association and American Counseling Association.
 Accordingly, each individual's right to privacy is protected.
-Services are available daily 8:30 a.m. to 4:30 p.m.
-For information, contact the Counseling Services office at 552-2232, Frost 224.
+Services are available day and evening.
+For an appointment, contact the Counseling Services office at 552-2232, Frost 224.